jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

   - Click the create button at the bottom of the page, and wait for the toolchain to be created.

-  Note: The individual toolchain integrations can be configured also after the pipeline has been created.
+  **Note**: _The individual toolchain integrations can be configured also after the pipeline has been created._

 ### 5. Run PR/CI Pipeline

 Configure your application repository by following these [instructions](https://github.ibm.com/one-pipeline/compliance-ci-toolchain/blob/master/docs/github-repository-configuration.md)

 **Run PR Pipeline**

 - To start the PR pipeline, you should create a pull request in your application repository.

 | ![PR status checks](https://github.ibm.com/one-pipeline/docs/blob/master/assets/compliance-ci-toolchain/pr-checks.png) |
 | :--: |